kwurst/CS-348/Syllabus.md

 * replace a single missed class session (up to a maximum of 3 missed class sessions)
 * turn in an assignment late by 24 hours
+* turn in a second blog entry in an a single week
-* revise and resubmit an assignment (up to a maximum of 2) that was judged "Does Note Yet Meet Specification".
+* revise and resubmit an assignment that was judged "***Does Note Meet Specification***.
 Any work to be revised and resubmitted must have been submitted by the original due date.
+* Each unused token remaining at the end of the semester can be used to increase the exam average by 2 percentage points.

 ### Token Accounting
 * Unused tokens will be kept track of in the Blackboard *My Grades* area.